Subset sum problem: Fully-polynomial time approximation scheme

 The above algorithm provides an exact solution to SSP in the case that the input numbers are small (and non-negative).
 If any sum of the numbers can be specified with at most P bits, then solving the problem approximately with $\epsilon = 2^{-P}$ is equivalent to solving it exactly.
 Then, the polynomial time algorithm for approximate subset sum becomes an exact algorithm with running time polynomial in n and $2^P$ (i.e., exponential in P).

-Kellerer, Mansini, Pferschy and Speranza and Kellerer, Pferschy and Pisinger present other FPTAS-s for subset sum.
+Kellerer, Mansini, Pferschy and Speranza and Kellerer, Pferschy and Pisinger present other FPTASes for subset sum.